 I live in capitalism and I know that success is everything in this capitalist world.
 I particularly love my socialist liberal friends with hefty salaries “fighting it”.
 We are conditioned to compete, with each other, all the time.
 I was reminded of this the other day when talking to a fellow artist.
 She began to refer to me as her competitor.
 That made me feel extremely uncomfortable.
 What an idiot I was thinking I was talking to a friend.
 I guess I make that mistake all the bloody time.

 Shame!
 My shame!
 To say- I am not ok!
-I am not OK, because I feel like a failure.
+I am not OK, this is not ok, because I feel like a failure.
 I feel like a failure because as an independent artist is a really hard to build sustainability, and it is very easy to fall between the cracks.
 The cracks between the priorities of someone else.

 A failure to keep going, going, going, gone.
 A failure to hold my nerve.